tatsushid/docker-tinycore/README.md

 Dockerfile and helper scripts for building a very small CLI system image based on Tiny Core Linux developed at [The Core Project](http://tinycorelinux.net).
-It builds Core 6.0 x86\_64 image by using following packages which were converted those archive type from The Core Project packages.
+It builds Core 6.0 x86 image by using following packages which were converted those archive type from The Core Project packages.

-- rootfs64.tar.gz: contains base system binaries and a file system layout
+- rootfs.tar.gz: contains base system binaries and a file system layout
 - squashfs-tools.tar.gz: contains a squashfs builder and expander

-Those original packages are found under http://tinycorelinux.net/6.x/x86_64
+Those original packages are found under http://tinycorelinux.net/6.x/x86

 ## Installation